cryscan/web-rwkv/README.md

 - A tokenizer.
 - Model loading.
 - State creation and updating.
-- A `run` function that takes in prompt tokens and returns logits (predicted next token probabilities after calling `softmax`).
+- Model implements `run` function that takes in prompt tokens and returns logits, and a `softmax` function that turns logits into predicted next token probabilities.
+Both of them are executed on GPU.
+- Model quantization and (de)serialization.

 It *does not* provide the following:
 - OpenAI API or APIs of any kind.